EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ```

 You can also run a scheduler to remove the audit reports for `Recovery Code` by using `Recovery code audit schedulers`.
 The audits are store in the `Recovery code Audit` model.
 The steps are same as the above steps.

+### Warning

+In the `admin.py` interface under **Recovery Codes**, do not manually delete codes.
+The system is tied into the **RecoveryCodesBatch** model.

+If you want to remove a code, **mark it as invalid** or **mark it for deletion** instead.
+This is important because the parent batch (`RecoveryCodesBatch`) tracks how many codes it has generated.
+This is good meaning it was generated and tied to its parent (RecoveryCodesBatch).
+Any action on the parent batch affects its children (the codes) which is the intended behaviour, but the reverse is not true which is also the intended behaviour.
+For example:

+* If a batch is deleted, all its child codes are also deleted.
+* If a batch is marked as *pending deletion*, all its child codes are marked similarly.
+* If any of the children (codes) are marked as **invalid** or **for deletion**, the parent batch is not affected, and thus does not impact the other child codes.

+#### Why this matters

+When a user deletes all codes from the frontend:

+1. The application marks the batch for deletion, which in turn marks its child codes.
+2. A scheduler later removes any codes marked for deletion.
+3. Once all child codes are deleted, the empty parent batch is automatically deleted.

+If you manually delete child codes in a batch:

+* The scheduler cannot correctly clean up the batch.
+* You will end up with an empty batch in the database, tied to nothing and effectively “floating” and unused.
+When the scheduler next runs, it will generate email reports for that batch, indicating that nothing was cleaned which is true, since the batch has no children.
+This will bury reports about actual code cleanup under a flood of emails making it hard to find your emails.

+If you want to delete all codes **without waiting for the scheduler**, delete the **parent batch**.
+This safely removes all associated codes because any action on the parent affects its children.

+> Note: Deleting a single child code manually does not deactivate the parent batch.
+Marking a single code as invalid or for deletion will not affect the rest of the batch.

+#### Summary

+1. Mark individual codes as **invalid** or **for deletion** in the admin interface, do **not manually delete** them.
+2. To delete all codes immediately, delete the **parent batch**, this is safer and ensures proper cleanup.

+---

+## Known Issues

+- The app is responsive across all screen sizes.
+- However, on medium, small, or extra-small screens the `logout` button is not visible because the `hamburger` menu is not yet active.
+- This will be addressed in a future update.